Carlos A. Giménez: Political positions

+Epstein files

+During the congressional debate over the Epstein Files Transparency Act, Representative Carlos A. Giménez (R-FL) gave mixed public signals about the release of documents related to the Jeffrey Epstein investigation.
+Earlier in 2025, Giménez downplayed the issue, telling CNN that “Americans are over the Epstein case” and stating that he had not heard concerns from constituents about the files, remarks that were cited by local media as evidence of his reluctance to prioritize the legislation.

+Giménez later voted in favor of the Epstein Files Transparency Act when it reached the House floor on November 18, 2025.
+Reporting noted that the vote occurred after President Donald Trump publicly indicated support for allowing the legislation to advance, at which point most House Republicans, including Giménez, backed the measure.

 2016 vote for Hillary Clinton

 On Oct.
 9, 2016, in a televised debate while running for reelection as County Mayor, Giménez said that he would vote for Hillary Clinton and called on Donald Trump to step down as his party’s nominee.
 Giménez said on CBS4, “Between Donald Trump and Hillary Clinton, I’m not voting for Donald Trump.
 Obviously, I must be voting for Hillary Clinton.”
 He continued, “Donald Trump needs to step down.
 I don’t think he is viable as a presidential candidate.”

 2020 presidential election

 After Joe Biden won the 2020 election and Trump refused to concede while making false claims of fraud, Giménez defended Trump and said he should not concede.
 He later voted against certification of Arizona's and Pennsylvania's electoral votes.
 Giménez voted against the second impeachment of Donald Trump on January 13, 2021.

 On May 19, 2021, Giménez was one of 35 Republicans who joined all Democrats in voting to approve legislation to establish the January 6 commission meant to investigate the storming of the U.S. Capitol.